4EPIC/Project-1-Shibuya-incident/README.md

 ```

 # Shoot Energy Game
 Shoot energy in this game it's not easy!
-You have to may use to survive in this game.
+You need to use shooting to survive in this game.
 When you click near the Player, the shoots gonna be more slow, and when you click so far the player, the shoots gonna be more fast.
 Practice!

 ## How does it work?
-The game screen contains a Canvas where a Player dotch and shoot enemies for win score and survive 60s, last, player can see "Game Over" when die or "You Win" and his Score when survive.
+The game screen contains a Canvas where a Player dotch and shoot enemies to win score and survive 60s.
+Last, the player can see "Game Over" when die or "You Win" and his Score when survive.

 All enemies appear randomly in canvas with diferent velocity.